 The aims of this leaflet

-This leaflet is designed to tell you more about the use of steroid creams in pregnancy, the benefits and possible problems
+This leaflet is designed to tell you more about the use of steroid creams in pregnancy, the benefits and the possible problems.

 What are steroid creams?

 Steroids are produced naturally by the body.
 They reduce inflammation and have been altered to make it possible to use them directly on the skin rather than having to take steroid tablets.
 Using them directly on the skin for skin conditions reduces the side effects for other organs compared to taking them as tablets.

 They are used to treat many itchy skin conditions in pregnancy, including eczema, sometimes psoriasis, atopic eruption of pregnancy and the specific pregnancy skin diseases polymorphic eruption of pregnancy and pemphigoid gestations.

 It is important during pregnancy to use treatments that are as safe as possible for both mother and baby.

 How to use steroid creams safely during pregnancy

 The use of emollients, moisturising creams and ointments can help with the inflammation and discomfort of the skin, as can bathing or showering in emollient and soap substitutes, and therefore lessen the need for steroid creams.